-I have been invited as an ad hoc reviewer for Journal of Environmental Management, Freshwater Science, Hydrobiologia, Journal of Molluscan Studies, and Zoological Studies.
+I have been invited as an ad hoc reviewer for Freshwater Science, Hydrobiologia, Journal of Environmental Management, Journal of Molluscan Studies, Marine and Freshwater Behaviour and Physiology, Science of the Total Environment, and Zoological Studies.
 I previously served as a social media manager on the Student Resources Committee of the Society for Freshwater Science, and ran a blog of bibliographic links to early view articles in freshwater sciences.

-In 2015, I am offered the NSERC Canada Graduate Scholarship-Doctoral (CGS D) and the Killam Doctoral Scholarship (in title), which are among the top graduate awards available in Canada and at UBC respectively.
+In 2015, I was offered the NSERC Canada Graduate Scholarship-Doctoral (CGS D) and the Killam Doctoral Scholarship (in title), which are among the top graduate awards available in Canada and at UBC respectively.

 8. Yeung, A.C.Y.
 (2018).
 Arctic nations must adopt renewables to adapt to thaw.
 Nature, 557, 166 (Link).